RickdeJager/CTF/DUC2020/osint/I_think_this_one_is_really_going_to_take_off/writeup.md

 Most aircraft on the list are Australian, so the USAF Stratotankers stick out like a sore thumb.

 ## Use social media
-Turns out there were a bunch of aviation enthusiasts / plane spotters that identify and posted about these planes.
+Turns out there were a bunch of aviation enthusiasts / plane spotters that identified and posted about these planes online.
 Searching twitter for "KC-135" or "Stratotanker" would have revealed this tweet:

 ![](res/tweet.png)